 Stakeholder Engagement Strong

 The city council provides the relatively modest annual funding through its employees’ salaries.
 “The only direct cost associated with running the Urban Lab is an annual spend of just under £185,000, which funds the staff.”
+At the same time, external local stakeholders such as Bitcarrier, Connecthings, Urbiotica and Zolertia carried out their pilot projects on the street of Barcelona itself.

 Political Commitment Good